Muetze42/find-command/README.md

 ## Dev Status

 * Tested with Laravel 11
-* No automatic command registration for Laravel (no Service Provider include)
-* Execute command not tested
+* Try to add this command as regular command: https://github.com/laravel/framework/pull/51379

 ## Install